 You can expect my full preparation, as well as undivided attention and efforts as I chase you around on your wedding day to create your dream photos.
 Trust me, I won't leave until the job is done.

 You can expect that we're a team, so any curve ball thrown your way is also being thrown toward mine and we will tackle it together.
-I am your support, your assistant, and your "whatever you need" on your Wedding day because I refuse to see my couples let down.
+I am your support, your assistant, and your "whatever you need" on your Wedding day because I refuse to see you let down.

 Lastly, you can expect a friend.
 I am here for you, wedding related or not.
 Planning a wedding can be stressful and full of hidden challenges.
-So I'm your friend if you need a break and your friend if you need a hand.
-Please, please, please, reach out if you need, I mean it!
+So whether you need a break or an extra hand, please, please, please, reach out if you need, I mean it!

 - Simply don't.
 It's YOUR day.